Serena-github-c/Deep-Learning--Waste-Classification/README.md

 ```bash
 python train.py
 ```
-This script will preprocess the data, train a model, and save it as water_model.bin.
+This script will preprocess the data, train a model, and save it as xception{epoch}-{accuracy}.keras (saving best model only)

 ### Making Predictions

-Once the model is trained, you can make predictions on new data by running the predict.py script:
+1. Once the model is trained, you can make predictions on new data by running the predict.py script:
 ```bash
 python predict.py
 ```

-The Flask server starts running.<br>
+2. The Flask server starts running.<br>
   Open your browser, go to : http://localhost:9696/ to see the webpage interface

 3. Upload an image to see the result